Blaisorblade/pdbp.github.io/index.md

  - in `FP`
    - the amount of forms of the language is fixed.
  - in `PDBP`
-   - the type class `trait Program` can be extended.
+   - the type class `trait Program` can be extended by mixing-in extra `traits`'s.

 Extra programming capabilities can be added such as

- - input reading
- - output writing
  - state manipulation
  - failure handling
  - latency handling (using parallelism)